Serverless Architecture For Beginners

 Do'sDon'ts

-Use event-driven design patternsOvercomplicate with unnecessary functions
+Use event-driven design principlesOvercomplicate functions with too much logic

 Implement [Serverless Architecture] to accelerate agile workflows and streamline cross-team operations.